marcov/non-tech-notes/docs/English/Idioms.md

 ## Brown Bag (meeting)
 Informal meeting, lunch-time meeting (eating the food in the *brown bag*).

+## Go the extra mile
+To do more than one is required to do.

+## On point
+Relevant and appropriate to what is happening or being discussed.

 ## Out of whack
 If something is out of whack, it is not working properly, often because its natural balance has been upset ("sbalat!").